Why is my Amazon DynamoDB table being throttled?

 In DynamoDB, a partition key that doesn't have a high cardinality can result in many requests targeting only a few partitions and resulting in a hot partition.
 A hot partition can cause throttling if the partition limits of 3000 RCU or 1000 WCU (or a combination of both) per second are exceeded.

 To find the most accessed and throttled items in your table, use the Amazon CloudWatch Contributor Insights.
 Amazon CloudWatch Contributor Insights is a diagnostic tool that provides a summarized view of your DynamoDB tables traffic trends and helps you identify the most frequently accessed partition keys.
 With this tool, you can continuously monitor the graphs for your table’s item access patterns.
 A hot partition can degrade the overall performance of your table.
 To avoid this poor performance, distribute the read and write operations as evenly as possible across your table.
-For more information, see Designing partition keys to distribute your workload evenly.
-For information on choosing the right partition key, see Choosing the right DynamoDB partition key.
+For more information, see Designing partition keys to distribute your workload evenly and Choosing the right DynamoDB partition key.

 Note: Using the CloudWatch Contributor Insights tool for DynamoDB incurs additional charges.
 For more information, see CloudWatch Contributor Insights for DynamoDB billing.